logo

 2. Poor weight gain: If the baby is not feeding properly, they might not gain weight as expected.

-4. Painful experience: Breastfeeding for the mother is also painful.
-If the baby’s latch is shallow, it can cause nipple pain.
+4. Painful experience: If the baby’s latch is shallow, it can cause nipple pain during breastfeeding.

-5. Smacking or clicking sounds while feeding: This is an indicator that the baby is unable to create a proper latch with their mouth.
+5. Smacking or clicking sounds while feeding: This indicates that the baby cannot correctly latch with their mouth.

 Manisha: Yes.
 I have noticed some of these signs.
 Like I do experience nipple pain during breastfeeding and hear a smacking sound.